saint0x/kv-cache/tests/FINDINGS.md

 1. **Tool Execution**
 - Tool execution logic not properly following LLM recommendations
 - Number extraction needs improvement, especially for word numbers
+- (This isn't part of the implementation, so not an antisignal)

 2. **Response Times**
 - Increasing latency with complexity: